 Meta Index: The meta index is the first-level index that every query hits.
 A lookup produces a set of candidate partitions in which the query can execute in a meaningful way.
 For example, if the user asks about IP addresses, but a partition has no data of such type, then the partition is not relevant for the query and doesn't need to be looked at.

 The meta index relies on space-efficient probabilistic data structures and is therefore lossy, i.e., lookups can produce false positives that result in evaluation of irrelevant partitions for a given query.
 This was a deliberate design choice in order to meet the low-latency export requirements, especially for point and membership queries.
 For example, knowing whether a certain IP or string exists in the entire data set can be answered very efficiently with the meta index alone.

 Value Index: The value index is a type-specific implementation for a single value, such as an IP address, string, or boolean.
 It operates on a well-defined domain.
 For example, VAST uses a sliced bitmap index for IP addresses to answer top-k and subnet membership queries efficiently.

 Indexer: The actor that owns a value index.
 The partition manages a set of indexers, exactly one per unique record field in a table slice data.
 For example, if a table slice has a layout with 7 columns, then there exist 7 indexers, each of which are responsible for their respective column.

 To meet the goal of high-throughput data import, the index seperates the read and write path.
 The figure below shows the involved actors during ingestion.

 A source parses input and generates batches of tables slices.

-The importer in the remote VAST node accepts the tables slices, stamps every row with a unique 2^64 bit ID, and forwards the slice to the index.
+The importer at the VAST server accepts the tables slices, stamps every row with a unique 2^64 bit ID, and forwards the slice to the index.